-Income is defined as cash receipts earned and/or received by the dwelling occupant(s) before taxes within six weeks of the application intake date and must comply with the stated acceptable forms of income documentation referenced in Attachment F - CSD Eligibility and Verification Guide (rev. 04/01/2022).
-Certain types of income are excluded from total household income including but not limited to: capital gains, non-cash benefits, employee fringe benefits, reverse mortgage, child support, and money received from the sale of a property, house, or car; tax refunds.
+Income is defined as cash receipts earned and/or received by the dwelling occupant(s) before taxes within six weeks of the application intake date and must comply with the stated acceptable forms of income documentation referenced in Attachment F: CSD Eligibility and Verification Guide.
+Certain types of income are excluded from total household income including but not limited to capital gains, non-cash benefits, employee fringe benefits, reverse mortgage, child support, and money received from the sale of a property, house, or tax refunds.